Multi-Line Exclusion Tabs

 Exclusion tabs inspired by Paco using WAAPI and Clip-path.
 I extend it to support wrapped content with flex-wrap on the parent container.

-You can use a span element and move that based on the active item, but CSS is pretty powerful right now and there's so much we can do with it.
 The trick is to use clip-path to create a mask that reveals only the active tab.

 How it works